joshgerdes/jekyll-uno/_posts/2023-06-24-Management-Groups-not-displaying-AzurePortal.md

 Note: Because of the elevated nature of this role, it is recommended to enable it only for the period you need to do your work, and make sure you have [specific roles assigned to](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-portal?WT.mc_id=AZ-MVP-5004796) manage your Azure infrastructure, as necessary.

-If this is not the first time you are setting up Management Groups, then ensure you have the right to see the Management Groups.
+If this is not the first time you set up Management Groups, ensure you have the right to see the Management Groups.

 ### Create an Azure Management Group using PowerShell